devjoshi2005/Grc-Compliance-Engine/README.md

 **Step by Step Process (Layman's View):**
 1) Build a sample cloud configuration - create a sample cloud configuration (in this case multi cloud data transfer setup between aws and azure)
-2) Perform a prowler scan - Using tools like Prowler either by
+2) Perform a prowler scan - Using tools like Prowler either by GUI/command line